Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct

 As provided for in subsection 15(7) of the Act, these procedures are publicly available on the agency’s website.

-If an SES employee is suspected of breaching the Code of Conduct, the CEO must consult with the Australian Public Service Commissioner on the process for determining whether the employee has breached the Code of Conduct and on imposing a sanction for breach (if any) (refer to section 64 of the Australian Public Service Commissioner’s Directions 2022 (the Directions)).
+If a Senior Executive Service employee is suspected of breaching the Code of Conduct, the CEO must consult with the Australian Public Service Commissioner on the process for determining whether the employee has breached the Code of Conduct and on imposing a sanction for breach (if any) (refer to section 64 of the Australian Public Service Commissioner’s Directions 2022 (the Directions)).

-The following sections set out the procedures for determining whether an Australian Public Service employee, or former Australian Public Service employee, in the agency has breached the Code of Conduct.
-These procedures are established by the CEO pursuant to section 15(3)(a) of the Act.
+Part 2 of these procedures detail the process for determining whether an employee has breached the Code of Conduct.
+Part 2 of these procedures are established by the CEO pursuant to subsection 15(3)(a) of the Act.

-Selection and role of a decision maker and investigator
+Selection and role of breach decision maker and investigator

-The role of the decision maker is to:
+The role of the breach decision maker is to:

-• prepare a written record stating whether the employee has been found to have breached the Code of Conduct
+• prepare a written record stating whether the employee has been found to have breached the Code of Conduct; and

 • advise the CEO and the employee of the determination.